gebes/GebesScriptKotlin/README.md

  If there are no arguments, it will then redirect you to the selection screen.

  ## What did I learn?
+ * Kotlin
- * How to code with Kotlin
+ * How to write a interpreter